Are you planning a trip to Japan in July?

 Enjoy Japan’s beautiful beaches during the summer months.

-You can swim, surf, or simply relax on the sand and soak up the sun.
+You can swim, surf, or relax on the sand and soak up the sun.

 Shaved Ice

-This popular summer treat comes in a variety of flavors, such as green tea, strawberry, and mango.
+This popular summer treat comes in various flavours, such as green tea, strawberry, and mango.

 Lavender Fields